 The majority of our young people need to feel safe and know that we are able to support them when they are at their most distressed, as a result we have ensured we have a wide range of support options available to them.
-For example, our psychology team contains access to qualified Clinical, Forensic and Counselling staff.
-In addition, our Occupational therapy team provides both therapeutic and activity based support.
-We have two RGNS on our staff team to support young people with their physical health needs and also assist in managing with self-harm.
+For example, our psychology team contains access to qualified clinical, forensic and counselling staff.
+In addition, our occupational therapy team provides both therapeutic and activity based support.
+We have an RGN on our staff team to support young people with their physical health needs and also assist in managing with self-harm.

 Compassionate care really is at the heart of what we provide at Regis Healthcare.
 Identifying what is important to a young person and their families is what drives a young person’s care plan whilst with us.
 Our service provides a homely atmosphere whilst maintaining the physical security required for young people placed with us.
 With the focus on relational security we ensure every young person has an individualised active rehabilitation programme that meets their needs and maintains their safety.